hkzone/MaiiArtisan/README.md

 - Shopping Cart
   - Add, remove, adjust quantity, select custom options for the items
-  - Shopping cart information is saved as session data in a DB and retrived by cookie on subsequent visits
+  - Shopping cart information is saved as session data in a DB and retrieved by cookie on subsequent visits
 - Checkout
   - Choose a day and address for delivery, add a new shipping address
   - Checkout with Stripe payment proccessor